- Search The Registry

 William Jonhson, 1912, image by Steve Turner

-*On this date we remember the birth of William H. Johnson in 1901.
+*On this date, we remember the birth of William Henry Johnson in 1901.
 He was a Black artist who worked primarily as a painter.

 His teachers who saw his work gave him paper and pencils, though Johnson quit school in his teens.
-Wanting to go to New York to study art, he accompanied his uncle who was in search of better wages.
+Wanting to go to New York to study art, he accompanied his uncle, who was searching for better wages.
 In 1921, Johnson began a traditional art education at New York’s National Academy of Design.
-There he won the Cannon prize in 1924, and again in 1926.
+There he won the Cannon prize in 1924 and again in 1926.
 He also won the Hallgarten prize in 1925 before embarking on the life of an expatriate in France in 1926.
-In Europe he discarded artistic academic decorum in favor of a tempestuous and heavily impasto manner strongly influenced by European Expressionism.
-Landscapes and still life’s were his passion.
+In Europe, he discarded artistic, and academic etiquette in favor of a tempestuous and heavily impasto manner strongly influenced by European Expressionism.
+Landscapes and still lives were his passion.

-The new style was administered with both gentle humor and religious sentiment; a representation of this can be seen in Fletcher (1939) and Chain Gang (1942).
-Following Holcha’s death 1944, Johnson returned alone to Scandinavia but the onset of a degenerative brain disease in 1947 forced him to return to New York and to his institutionalization.
+The new style was administered with gentle humor and religious sentiment; this representation can be seen in Fletcher (1939) and Chain Gang (1942).
+Following Holcha’s death in 1944, Johnson returned alone to Scandinavia, but the onset of degenerative brain disease in 1947 forced him to return to New York and his institutionalization.
 The art in his possession was placed in a warehouse, and he languished in a state hospital on Long Island for 22 years until his death in 1970.

 The St. James Guide to Black Artist